140 William Street, Melbourne

-Key influences and design approach
+History, Key influences and design approach

+BHP acquired a site at 498-502 Bourke Street in 1948 for £47,250 and earmarked it for demolition to construct a 12 storey office tower for its new headquarters.
+The company acquired the Menzies Hotel in 1964 and earmarked its demolition for an even taller tower.
+Demolition by Whelan the Wrecker proceeded in 1969.
+The Menzies was the city's first luxury hotel and, at the time of its demolition, remained second only to the Hotel Windsor in status as a grand Victorian hotel.
+Its demolition had a cultural impact and was seen as a major event in the modernisation of Melbourne.
+The event was painted by artist Ernest Marcuse and is part of the City of Melbourne Art and Heritage Collection.

-Containing 41 floors and standing at 152m tall, BHP House was designed in a ‘Modern Style’ during the 1960s.
+BHP House was designed in a 'Modern Style' and construction commenced in 1970.
 The design was promoting the use of steel in Australian construction and sought to establish new national height standards for a steel-framed structure.
 Consisting of three dominant materials - steel, concrete and glass - BHP House was the tallest building in the city upon completion.
 The building's expressed gridded structure was a clear break from the sheer curtain walls of the 1950s and 1960s, and like the pioneering skyscrapers of Mies van der Rohe, it was designed as a three dimensional sculptural monument, detached from the surrounding cityscape.
 In the architectural field, BHP House is regarded as one of the most notable projects by Yuncken Freeman Architects due to cutting edge techniques for an office building such as flush glazing, minimalist interiors and expressed structural bracing.